Meet Guest Writer Tara of Back Road Ramblers

 Even with uncooperative weather during our most recent visit to Pictured Rocks, we still enjoyed camping near the beach and a lot of hiking.
 We’d love to share our favorite trails with you, as well as some tips for visiting this incredible place.

-The Best Time to Visit Pictured Rocks National Lakeshore
+When to Visit Pictured Rocks National Lakeshore

 Summer is the best time to camp and hike at Pictured Rocks.
 If you want to avoid the high-summer crowds, visit in June before the kids get out of school or in September, after they go back.
 Lake Superior will likely be too cold for swimming, but even in the middle of July, the lake is frigid!
 During a June visit, our son, Rowan dove right in feeling brave, but just seconds later, Lake Superior spit him back out, and that was the end of all swimming during our week-long visit.